skywaLKer518/A-Recsys/README.md

 # A-RecSys
-## Attribute Learning for Large Scale Recommender Systems - a Tensorflow Implementation
+## Attribute Embedding for Large Scale Recommender Systems - a Tensorflow Implementation

-A-RecSys implements a set of recommendation algorithms that focuses on attribute learning and is designed to be used in large scale recommendation settings.
+A-RecSys implements a set of recommendation algorithms that focuses on attribute embedding and is designed to be used in large scale recommendation settings.

 A-RecSys is under active development.
 The models/features it supports and plans to support include,

 #### Models
 + Hybrid matrix factorization model with deep layer extensions
-+ Linear sequence models based on skip-gram and cbow
++ Linear sequence models based on skip-gram and CBOW
 + LSTM-Rec sequence model